VenkatSBitra/coms4761_project/README.md

 The following Python scripts are used in this project:

 * **`preprocess.py`**: This script is used for preprocessing the raw data.
 It includes steps such as filtering cells and genes, normalization, and log transformation.
 It prepares the data for input into the models.
 * **`dnn.py`**: This script implements the ArcCell model.
-ArcCell utilizes an ArcFace-based dimensionality reduction technique followed by a supervised classifier. [cite: 1]
+ArcCell utilizes an ArcFace-based dimensionality reduction technique followed by a supervised classifier.
 * **`celltypist.py`**: This script implements the CellTypist model with an unbalanced dataset approach, serving as a baseline for comparison.
 * **`celltypist_balanced.py`**: This script implements the CellTypist model with a balanced dataset approach.